theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Disruption Pod Mesh to Stealth Model
 3. Bombs are missing an extra sound effect when impacted
 	* Added DetonateCallsKill="true" to trigger the OnDeath effects
+4. Inside the cloaking field of the Disruption Pod, units using special abilities and a special case for Beam Cannon attack do not decloak
+	* ForbiddenConditions defaults were overriden so only TIBERIUM_VIBRATING will decloak, added the default conditions
 #### Operations Center
 1. Parts of the model are clean in Damaged States
 	* Added texture swaps for damaged states in ModuleTag_Draw_Missle